7 Ways High Blood Sugar Affects Your Body—And Why You Should Track It

 Gastroparesis

 The vagus nerve is responsible for moving food through the digestive tract.
-When the nerve is damaged or not working, the digestive process slows or stops—a disorder called gastroparesis.
-When food is essentially delayed in the stomach, blood sugar levels become erratic, making it more difficult to manage.
-Among other digestive problems, food can harden, making it difficult to pass into the small intestine.
+When this nerve is damaged or not working, the digestive process slows or stops—a disorder called gastroparesis.
+This disorder can cause food to stay in the stomach and delay it from moving into the intestines for furtherShow More

 National Institute of Diabetes and Digestive and Kidney Diseases.
 Insulin Resistance & Prediabetes.
 Last Reviewed May 2018.